SLMillar/hobby-selector/en/step_1.md

 Choose 3 hobbies/activities you like to do in your spare time.

-If you can't think of some here are some ideas to  get you started:
+If you can't think of some, here are some ideas to get you started:
-+ Gaming
++ 🎮 Gaming
-+ Reading
++ 📚 Reading
-+ Baking
++ 🧁 Baking
-+ Watching TV
++ 📺 Watching TV
-+ Going for a walk
++ 🚶‍♀️ Going for a walk
-+ Playing a sport
++ 🏐 Playing a sport
-+ Drawing
++ 🎨 Drawing

 --- /task ---